KennSerr/Fantastic-Fries-/README.md

 hello everyone,

-Logo in the makings is based on all paintings, drawings, drafts throughout my teenager years.
+Logo in the makings is based on all paintings, drawings, drafts throughout my teenage years.
 And, now is on.